Skip to main content

 1 · The universe

-The investable universe is the full NSE cash-equity set we maintain a five-year price history for.
-F&O-eligible names are pulled in when a short setup needs them.
-The scan runs every minute during market hours, so a setup that develops at 11:14 is in the feed by 11:15.
+The universe is the full NSE cash-equity list we keep five years of price history for.
+F&O-eligible names are added when a short setup needs them.
+The scan runs every minute during market hours.
+A setup that forms at 11:14 is in the feed by 11:15.

 Cash-equity names